agnivade/wasmbrowsertest/README.md

 ## Quickstart

-- `go get github.com/agnivade/wasmbrowsertest`.
+- `go install github.com/agnivade/wasmbrowsertest@latest`.
 This will place the binary in $GOPATH/bin, or $GOBIN, if that has a different value.
 - Rename the binary to `go_js_wasm_exec`.
 - Add $GOBIN to $PATH if it is not already done.
 - Run tests as usual: `GOOS=js GOARCH=wasm go test`.